School of Cinematic Arts

 Pete Biagi

-Pete Biagi has worked in the local Chicago film production community for over 25 years shooting over 24 feature films and numerous short films.
-Two films he shot were accepted into competition at the Sundance film festival – Stolen Summer and Design.
+Pete Biagi is a Chicago-based working cinematographer.
+Two films he shot, Stolen Summer and Design, were accepted into competition at the Sundance film festival.
 He started work as an electrician, joining Studio Mechanics Local 476, working on large scale national commercials and studio movies.
-Later, he transitioned into working with Local 600/International Camera Guild as a camera operator/2nd unit DP on the film Chicago Cab (adapted from the play Hell Cab).
-He’s had the good fortune to be the camera operator on Robert Altman’s last two films.
-He has recently travelled to Uruguay, South Korea, Nepal and Japan to film segments for Lions Club International.
-He continues to shoot commercials for national brands and politicians - most notably former Vice President Joe Biden and Georgia politician Stacey Abrams.
-He continues to support the student group “Inclusion in the Industry” by hosting workshops per student request.
-Recent topics have included lighting and makeup for people of color, commercial tabletop lighting, and steadicam operating.
-He continues to enjoy creating and imagining photographic imagery for narrative films.
+Later, he transitioned into working with Local 600/International Camera Guild as a camera operator/2nd unit DP on the film Chicago Cab.
+Pete has traveled to Uruguay, South Korea, Nepal and Japan to film segments for Lions Club International.
+He operated camera on the Robert Altman films The Company and A Prairie Home Companion.
+He continues to shoot commercials for national brands and politicians, including Joe Biden and Stacey Abrams.

 James Choi